 Editor's Note: In forming Resonate Global Mission, Resonate staff developed six core postures that are essential for effective mission work in and through the Christian Reformed Church.
 While the postures can stand alone, we’ve asked staff around the globe to give them some substance by sharing examples from their own experiences on the mission field.

-This fifth post is written by Renee Aupperlee, whose role as a Member Care Coordinator for Resonate gives her a good glimpse into the importance of care and accountability.
+This fifth post is written by one of our Member Care Coordinators, the author gives a good glimpse into the importance of care and accountability.
 You can read the previous posts in the series here (The Posture of Peacemaking; The Posture of Prayer; The Posture of Listening; The Posture of Learning).

 “If you want to go fast, go alone.
 If you want to go far, go together.” — African proverb.

 Sorry to all the cat-people, but let’s be honest, our canine friends really can teach us a host of life lessons.
 The number one lesson: you were made for a “pack.”